PrairieLearn/PrairieLearn/doc/assessment.md

 For practice exams it is often desirable to make a *multiple instance* assessment by setting the option `"multipleInstance": true`.
 This will allow students to create new assessment instances and try the whole assessment repeatedly.

+## Auto-closing Exam assessments

+By default Exam assessments will auto-close after six hours of inactivity by the student.
+This generally means that you don't need to explicity close exams that students accidentally did not close when they were done.
+If you want to prevent auto-closing then you can set `"autoClose": false` as a top-level option in the `infoAssessment.json` file.

 ## Access control

 See the [Access control page](accessControl.md) for details.